Rithinteja/FBLAapp23/README.md

 A youtube [video](https://youtu.be/ql4J6SpLXZA) was used as a tutorial to create the login.
 A youtube [video](https://youtu.be/RdaQIkE47Og) was used as a tutorial to create the calendar.

+Images from the following websites were used in our application and are either covered under the fair use for educational purposes guidelines or non-copyrighted: [Gator](https://www.wcpss.net/greenlevelhs) and [Calendar](https://www.citypng.com/search?q=calendar+black+icon+clear+background).

 ## Usage
 Include pictures of the screens here.